Connect with others who understand.

 Metastasizing From One Lung to the Other

 For people with NSCLC, lung tumors spread to the other lung about 20 percent to 32 percent of the time.
 About 8 percent of people with SCLC have tumors in both lungs.
-People with lung metastases tend to have better survival rates than people with metastases to more distant locations.
+People with lung metastases tend to have better survival rates than those with metastases to more distant locations.
+Symptoms of lung metastases include coughing (sometimes with blood), chest pain, shortness of breath, and weight loss.

 Are you living with metastatic lung cancer?
-Share your experience in the comments below, or start a conversation by posting on MyLungCancerTeam.
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.